LandSharkFive/LSMOne/README.md

 # Log Structured Merge Tree (LSM) Demo

-This project demonstrates Log Structured Merge Tree (LSM) and Sorted String Tables (SST).
-Creates and indexes data files.
+This project demonstrates a Log Structured Merge Tree (LSM) and Sorted String Tables (SST).
+Create and index data files.
 Search for keys and values.
-Merges two sorted files.
-Merging is like Compaction, but duplicates are allowed.
-The records are sorted by key and timestamp in a production system.
+Merge two sorted files.
+Merging is like Compaction, except duplicates are allowed.
+In a production system, the records are sorted by key and timestamp.

 ## Description

 A console-mode demonstration of LSM and SST.

 ## Install and Build